Zackyization/youtube-zen/README.md

 The extension is only available for firefox as of now, but I have plans to make it available for chrome as well so stay tuned!

 ## Installation
-This project is still in early development but if you would like to temporarily install it, steps are as follows:
+This project has not been published to the Firefox add-on store yet but if you would like to try it out, follow the  steps below:
 1. Clone the repository to your machine.
 2. Open firefox and type ```about:debugging``` in the address bar.
 3. Click "This Firefox"